More addictive than cocaine and added to 75% of food. Why?

-The biggest reason is the most simple: people love things that taste sweet.
-Buy why?
 Our attraction to sweetness is a direct result of our biology and evolution.
 Most importantly, sugar is high-calorie carbohydrate food for our cells.
 A lot of foods, especially plants, contain carbohydrates that can be broken down into fuel.
 A sugar called glucose allows cells to convert food energy into energy the cell can use.
 So eating sugar is a really efficient way to get cell energy.
-But here’s the kicker – sweet things are pretty rare in nature, so our bodies evolved a way to make sure we ate AS MUCH sugar as possible when it was available.
+But here’s the kicker – sweet things are pretty rare in nature, so our bodies evolved a way to make sure we ate as much sugar as possible when it was available.

 A powerful pleasure-reward mechanism in your brain makes you feel good whenever you eat something sweet.
 I’ll explain this process in more detail below, but put simply – your brain rewards you with a feel-good chemical called dopamine that acts to reinforce the behavior as a habit.

 Objectively speaking, sweet tastes are no more appealing than bitter, sour or savory ones, but because sweetness is associated with easy energy, we are naturally drawn to it.